zenml-io/blog.zenml.io/_posts/2022-06-27-vertex-ai-blog.md

 ## Running

 Wow, we've made it past all the setting-up steps, and we're finally ready to run our code on Vertex AI now.
-All we gotta do is call our python function from earlier, sit back and wait.
+All we have to do is call our Python function from earlier, sit back and wait.

 ```bash